-Section 7.
-While the City encourages employees to take all available vacation time off, an employee with ten (10) years employment earning fifteen (15) or more days of vacation may elect, with the approval of the appropriate appointing authority and subject to the availability of funds, to be paid at his regular base rate for all but two (2) weeks (ten [10] days) of unused vacation each calendar year.
-Each employee must take at least one (1) week vacation per year after the first year of employment.
-The leave that is converted shall be that which is earned in the given year and payment shall be made by January 31 of the year following the leave being earned.
-The amount of leave considered earnable salary shall be reduced by any leave utilized during the year for which it is being earned and no employee shall be permitted to receive payment for more vacation leave that he otherwise earns in a given year.
+Section 6.
+Conversion of Vacation into Pay.
+While the City encourages employees to take all available vacation time off, an employee earning fifteen (15) or more days of vacation may elect, with the approval of the appropriate appointing authority and subject to the availability of funds, to be paid at his regular base rate for all but two (2) weeks (ten [10] days) of unused vacation each calendar year.
+Each employee must take five (5) contiguous work days of vacation per year after the first year of employment.

-ARTICLE 26 HOLIDAYS
+ARTICLE 25 HOLIDAYS

 Section 1.
-Employees shall receive compensation in pay (i.e., holiday pay) for the following legal holidays:
+Employees shall receive compensation in pay (i.e., holiday pay) for the following legal holidays.